 Now it’s time to shape the dough on a baking sheet.
 To do this, sprinkle a little polenta (corn grits) onto a round 12″ pizza baking sheet.
 This will give the pizza crust a nice texture as well as prevent it from sticking to the pan.

-Place dough ball in the center of the pizza pan and use the palm of your hand to gently flatten and shape the dough into place.
-The oil in the dough will prevent it from sticking to your hands so there’s no need to flour your surface or your hands.
+Place the dough ball in the center of the pizza pan and use the palm of your hand to gently flatten and shape the dough into place.
+The oil in the dough will prevent it from sticking to your hands, so there’s no need to flour your surface or your hands.

 This is what it will look like when you’ve shaped the dough into place.
 Don’t worry if the polenta gets onto the top of the crust.
-You’ll be covering up the top with sauce, cheese and toppings.
+You’ll be covering up the top with sauce, cheese, and toppings.

 Step #4: Allow Dough to Rise

-Step #5: Par-bake the Crust
+Step #5: Par-Bake the Crust

 Once the dough has risen, it’s time to par-bake the crust for 10-12 minutes in a preheated 400º F oven.
+Below is what my par-baked gluten-free pizza crust looked like.
+Keep in mind it may shrink a little during baking.

 Step #6: Add Toppings and Bake

-Once your gluten-free pizza crust is par-baked, crank up the oven to 450º F and then add your sauce, cheese and toppings, leaving room around the edge of the crust.
+Once your gluten-free pizza crust is par-baked, crank up the oven to 450º F and then add your sauce, cheese, and toppings, leaving room around the edge of the crust.

 Bake the pizza for 8-12 minutes or until cheese is bubbly and slightly browned.

+Is your mouth watering yet?
 Just wait until you take a bite.
-This crust is doughy and the polenta adds a nice crunch.
+This crust is doughy, and the polenta adds a nice crunch on the bottom.
 Everything just tastes so good together!

 FAQs

-Polenta (corn grits) optional: I think the pizza tastes way better with the corn grits on the bottom, but it’s completely optional and the recipe will work well without it too.
+Polenta (corn grits) optional: I think the pizza tastes way better with the corn grits on the bottom, but it’s completely optional, and the recipe will work well without it too.

 No Pizza Pan?
 If you don’t have a pizza pan, just shape the dough into a 10-12″ pizza on a baking sheet.
 You can even make your pizza oblong.